novenera/fta-marketplace-tech/docs/managedapp.md

 ![Managed App Types](https://docs.microsoft.com/en-au/azure/azure-resource-manager/managed-applications/media/overview/manage_app_options.png)

 ## Resource groups for managed applications
-- Managed resource group
+- Managed resource group - holds the managed application instance.
+This is managed by the customer.
-- Application resource group
+- Application resource group - holds all the resources that make up your managed application.
+This is managed by the publisher, permanently or for a limited time, and can only grant customers to do specific actions on resources.

 ![Managed App Resource Groups](https://docs.microsoft.com/en-au/azure/azure-resource-manager/managed-applications/media/overview/access.png)

+## Azure Policy on managed applications
+- You can enable Azure policy to validate and audit your managed applications.

 ## Demo
-- Creating Managed Application, and test publish this internally as a Service Catalog App - [Quickstart: Create and publish a managed application definition](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-service-catalog-app?tabs=azure-powershell)
-- Once you have the Managed Application and its deployable package, you can proceed to [create Azure application offer](https://docs.microsoft.com/en-us/azure/marketplace/create-new-azure-apps-offer) in the Commercial Marketplace.
+- Create the Managed application by defining the artifacts and its deployable package, and then proceed on [creating Azure application offer](https://docs.microsoft.com/en-us/azure/marketplace/create-new-azure-apps-offer) in the Commercial Marketplace.
 - As a publisher, ensure that you keep track of all your customer subscriptions using [customer usage attribution](https://docs.microsoft.com/en-us/azure/marketplace/azure-partner-customer-usage-attribution).
 This will be added to all new Azure Managed Apps published to the Marketplace.
+- Creating Managed Application, and test publish this internally as a Service Catalog App - [Quickstart: Create and publish a managed application definition](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-service-catalog-app?tabs=azure-powershell)

 ## Best Practices
 - Deployment scripts need to be written in either Azure CLI or Powershell, but not a combination of both.